aviskoczylas/Routation/README.md

 It also has a solver for any given board/hole configuration.
 The solution is generated as text telling you which gear to rotate in which direction at each step.

-If you are interested in making a puzzle for your own use, 3d models of the Routation board and pieces can be found in the 3d printing folder, soon to be uploaded to a dedicated STL sharing website.
+If you are interested in making a puzzle for your own use, 3d models of the Routation board and pieces can be found at https://makerworld.com/en/@user_2042744397/upload